JavaJava14/VG_Judge/README.md

 # VG_Judge

 VG_Judge consist of threads filled with reviews on games.
 This app is built with Rails and ActiveRecord.
-Once a user creates an account, they are able to access their account where they can post, edit or delete their own Reviews.
+Once a user creates an account, they are able to access their home page where they can post, edit or delete their own Reviews.

 ## Usage & Development